 Originally they had planned to employ Nyetimber’s award winning winemaker, Dermot Sugrue, as their contract winemaker.
 However when Dermot realised the potential of the new vineyard site on the chalk he was so excited he decided to join Wiston Estate!
 Together they built a new winery and it was at this point that my husband and I moved down to the Estate to get involved with the business.
 The first part that I got really excited about was the branding; we drew on the family heritage and based it on a plasterwork design in Wiston House (which conveniently included bunches of grapes!)

 At the moment, around 70% of our sales are on-trade but we really feel we can build on our direct sales, via wine tourism and local events.

 We do export a small volume to the United States, but learning how to exploit the growing popularity of English sparkling wine around the world and understanding more about the best routes to overseas markets – from distribution channels to local PR agencies – is crucial for our expansion.

-Are there any words of wisdom that you would offer students coming on the BACK course next year?
+Are there any words of wisdom that you would offer students considering coming on the BACK?